1st Nevada Infantry Battalion

-The 1st Nevada Infantry Battalion was in infantry unit raised for service for the Union Army during the American Civil War.
+The 1st Nevada Infantry Battalion was an infantry unit raised for service in the Union Army during the American Civil War.

 Authorization was given to raise a full regiment.
-Charles Sumner was commissioned colonel with A. W. Briggs as lieutenant colonel and John G. Paul as major.
-The unit, however, never reached full regimental strength and these officers were not mustered into service.
-Three companies were organized at Fort Churchill, Nevada Territory beginning in 1863.
+Charles Sumner was commissioned a colonel with A. W. Briggs as lieutenant colonel and John G. Paul as major.
+The unit, however, never reached full regimental strength, and these officers were not mustered into service.
+Three companies were organized at Fort Churchill, Nevada Territory, beginning in 1863.